 As I said above, resizing partitions in Windows 2012 Disk Management is not the perfect solution, though it is Windows built-in utility, because:

-Increase C drive size with 3rd-party software
+Increase C drive free space with 3rd-party software

 Step 2: In the pop-up window, drag the left border rightwards to shrink D drive and make Unallocated space on the left.

 You may also input a value for the Unallocated space directly.